Redskins deal with sweltering heat at training camp; injuries piling up

 “What you did in your college career doesn’t matter no more.”

-Down the line players trying to make the team will get extended action Thursday against the Patriots.
+Players who are low on the depth chart and trying to make the team will get extended action Thursday against the Patriots.
 Blanding said he just wants to prove that he can be reliable and trusted.

 Read more on the Redskins: